Turning Struggles Into Stories

 You feel it.
 You carry it.

-But when you try to explain it, it either comes out too raw or too unclear to be useful.
+But when you try to explain it, it either comes out too raw or too unclear to become useful.

 So the experience stays internal.